 Food Safety and Marinade

-Marinade is in contact with uncooked meat, fish, and seafood and therefore it picks up any bacteria that are on those products.
-It is important to keep the marinating item in the refrigerator and not to marinade at room temperature.
+A marinade comes in contact with uncooked meat, fish, and seafood and therefore it picks up any bacteria that are on those products.
+It is important to keep the marinating item in the refrigerator and not to marinate at room temperature.

 You may want to avoid marinating in aluminum foil, metal bowls other than stainless steel, or pottery where the acid from the marinade can react with the metal or glaze and release lead or other unwanted elements.
 It is best to use glass or a food-safe plastic vessel or a disposable ziplock bag.